 Auto Waterers and Your GreenGuard Grazing Muzzle

 We have gotten many questions about which waterers are compatible with GreenGuard muzzles, so to help you out, here’s an alphabetical list of auto waterers that should work with your GreenGuard.
-You can click here for a quick reference table.
+They are color-coded for convenience; green is compatible, red is incompatible.

 Behlen: Behlen makes a line of poly waterers similar to Ritchie or Miraco in appearance.
 Behlen estimates that each of the AHW80’s twin drinking basins measures 13 inches by 11 inches.
 The AHW100, designed for extreme cold weather, is of similar dimensions with perhaps slightly smaller drinking areas.
 The AHW250 is a cattle waterer with a much larger single drinking basin that would certainly accommodate a muzzle.
 All of these waterers are insulated and available with heat pads.